 The Company's immediate holding company is Vedanta Limited, a company incorporated in India.
-The Company's intermediate holding company is Vedanta Resources Limited (erstwhile Vedanta Resources plc) a company incorporated in the United Kingdom.
-During the year, Vedanta Resources Limited (erstwhile Vedanta Resources plc) has been delisted from London Stock Exchange and thereafter changed its name from Vedanta Resources plc to Vedanta Resources Limited.
-The ultimate holding company is Volcan Investments Limited, a company incorporated in the Bahamas and its subsidiary Volcan Investments Cyprus Limited, a company incorporated in Cyprus.
+The Company's intermediate holding company is Vedanta Resources Limited a company incorporated in the United Kingdom.
+The ultimate controlling party of the Company is Volcan Investments Limited and its wholly owned subsidiary Volcan Investment Cyprus Limited, which is beneficially owned by the Anil Agarwal Discretionary Trust.
+Volcan Investments Limited is incorporated in the Bahamas and does not produce Group accounts.